 - Quick turn-around.
 Normal turn-around time for editing a paper of 50 pages or less is 3 business days.
 For a paper of 50-100 pages, normal turn-around time is 5 business days.
 Longer papers can be scheduled on an individual basis.

 - Confidential.
 I do not share your identity or your work with anyone else.
 I do not use your work as “samples” to sell my services.
 I do not ask you to place testimonials on my website.

 - Ethical.
 I am not a ghost writer and I do not run a paper mill.
 I help you do your own best work.
 You participate actively in the process of producing and refining your own writing.
 You can use my services with pride and confidence.
 You can share that you are using my services, and even share the feedback and suggestions that I return to you, with your advisor, supervisor, and colleagues (and many of my clients do).

 Contact me.
-I encourage you to contact me so that we can discuss your project together.
+I encourage you to contact me so that we can discuss your project.
 It costs nothing but your time.
 For email contact, please use this contact form.
 If you prefer telephone contact, please call 540-208-1749.
 (This is a Google Voice number and will ring both of my phones.
 If I am not available, please leave a voice mail or text with your full name and a number I can use to call you.)
 Please call only between the hours of 10 a.m. and 8 p.m.
 Eastern time.
-When I receive your message, I will contact you to arrange our free initial consultation.
+When I receive your message, I will contact you to arrange your free initial consultation.
 I look forward to hearing from you and to working with you!